 - Add more broth if the dish is too stiff.

-- Stir in cheese and butter if using.
+- Stir in balsamic vinegar, cheese, and butter if using.

 - Taste and add pepper and adjust seasoning if needed.

 Nutrition Information per Serving:

 - Calories: 314 calories